ConYel/my_site_two/README.md

 Don't be pushed around by the fears in your mind.
 Be led by the dreams in your heart.
 ― Roy T. Bennett

+Whenever you find yourself on the side of the majority, it is time to reform (or pause and reflect).
+― Mark Twain